 Baked Acorn Squash

-- Preheat the oven to 350° F. Wash the acorn squash well, then carefully poke it with the knife until you have 10-12 little holes in the rind (to let steam escape, so the squash doesn't turn into a small bomb in the oven.)
-Put it in the 9 x 13 pan with a small amount of water in the pan, and pop in the oven for 30 minutes, to soften the rind.
+Preheat the oven to 350° F. Carefully poke the acorn squash with a sharp knife until you have 10-15 little holes in the rind (to let steam escape, so the squash doesn't turn into a small bomb in the oven.)
+Put it in the 9 x 13 pan with a shallow layer of water in the pan, and pop in the oven for 30 minutes, to soften the rind.